citahub/cita/docs/en-US/contracts_guide/node.md

 * Parameters

-    `address node , uint64 stake` - The node address and stake to be setted.
+    `address` - The node address to be setted
+    `uint64` - The stake to be setted

 * Returns

-    `bool` - True, if successfully, otherwise false.
+    `bool` - True, if successfully, otherwise false

 * Example